 Special thanks to Miranda Paul for this guest post.

 Miranda is an award-winning author of more than a dozen fiction and nonfiction books for children.
 She is on faculty for Science & Nature Writing for Kids & Teens.
-Learn more about Miranda at the end of this post, and learn more about the workshop here.
+Learn more about Miranda at the end of this post.

 I’m currently on a book tour for my new 32-page picture book—the type of book that the Internet, most agents, and editors typically say should be “geared toward 4-8 year-olds.”
 But 75% of our tour stops are engaging with kids ages 8-12, or grades 2-6.
 At several schools, we didn’t even stop to see the Kindergartners or first graders!
 In fact, we’ve spoken to hundreds of middle schoolers about our new picture book I Am Farmer: Growing an Environmental Movement.